 Tom arrived with all of the groceries around 7:15 pm on Monday, as Judy had promised.
 He had thought ahead and planned for Thursday.
 Instead of paper bags, all of the groceries were delivered in boxes, so it would be easier to transport the food to their home.
 It was hard to fit all of the perishables into my small refrigerator, and both of the countertops were overflowing with ingredients to make the “from scratch” pie and stuffing.
 What a joyous sight it was, to see this wonderful cornucopia!
 While putting everything away, my mind flashed back to my very first apartment on Division Street in Portland, how I lived on soda crackers and ketchup at the end of the month until the next payday.
-But I knew that there would be plenty of food on Thanksgiving and Christmas, and other family gatherings.

 My apartment kitchen was so small, I had to do everything in stages.
-Chopping and sauteeing the onions and celery was a challenge, because my small frypan wouldn’t hold more than a few cups at a time.
+Chopping and sauteeing the onions and celery was a challenge because my small frypan wouldn’t hold more than a few cups at a time.
 The only way that the bread and vegetables could be combined was to use one of the aluminum roasting pans I’d asked Tom to purchase.
 My largest, and only, mixing bowl was only one quart, and it had been assigned to the homemade cranberry sauce.
-The cranberry sauce had to be finished before I started cooking the giblets for the gravy, because I had brought a one-quart saucepan to San Francisco.
+The cranberry sauce had to be finished before I started cooking the giblets for the gravy because I had brought a one-quart saucepan to San Francisco.
 One small set of dishes, four glasses, and minimal cooking utensils filled every inch of storage space in the cabinets.

 The same saucepan got a lot more use in two days in my tiny kitchen than it had since my last Thanksgiving in Portland.
 The kitchen in Portland was at least three times the size, and I didn’t have to worry about cookware or utensils getting dirty.
 I’d just grab another utensil, and throw the dirty one in the dishwasher.
 Now, in my little apartment, I had to hand wash and dry everything so it could be available immediately.
 How life can change so quickly.
 How little thought we give to things we own and use.

 The first thing to tackle was finishing the turkey that I’d started cooking around 7:00 that morning.
 Planning ahead paid off.
 If I’d just brought the raw bird, we probably wouldn’t have dinner until midnight, because Judy and Tom had never gotten around to getting their oven door fixed.
 One hinge was broken, so the door hung lop-sided and we had to rig a temporary fix so most of the heat would stay in the oven.
 Fortunately, the turkey was ready around 2:30, so we could eat dinner.
-Poor Jimmy, like most kids, was impatient to eat with everything smelling so good.
+Their son, Jimmy, like most kids, was impatient to eat with everything smelling so good.
 I was concerned that Tom was giving him too many snacks.
 Little 6-year-old boys are amazing!
 He ate like he’d been starving since the day before!

 We plated the food in the kitchen and brought it into the master bedroom, where Judy was propped up on several pillows.
-I couldn’t imagine how trying it would be for her to be stuck in the bedroom, flat on her back, for the next six months, but it was a choice between resting or the dealing with another miscarriage.
+I couldn’t imagine how trying it would be for her to be stuck in the bedroom, flat on her back, for the next six months, but it was a choice between resting or dealing with the heartache of another miscarriage.
 She used the only cookie sheet they had as a lap tray.
 Jimmy sat next to her, so she could help him.
-Tom and I sat on the floor and used kitchen towels as place mats under our plates at the foot of the bed.
+Tom and I sat on the floor and used kitchen towels as placemats under our plates at the foot of the bed.
 Tom said the most beautiful grace.
 I can’t remember the exact words, but the emotion of his gratitude for all our blessings was truly moving.
 This was the first time it dawned on me, that I wasn’t alone on Thanksgiving.
 I had said a hasty, needy prayer, thinking only of my current conditions on Monday.
 Three days later, I was totally enjoying a Thanksgiving meal with a family that needed me.